shopware/docs/guides/plugins/apps/clientside-to-app-backend.md

 ## Generate JWT key

-The JWT key can be generated with a POST request against `/store-api/app-system/{name}/generate-token` or `/app-system/{name}/generate-token`.
+The JWT key is generated with a POST request against `/store-api/app-system/{name}/generate-token` or `/app-system/{name}/generate-token`.

 {% tabs %}